nicolasserrano/CS/Tomcat.md

 [http://localhost:8080/Servlet1/start](http://localhost:8080/Servlet1/start)

 ## Run from pendrive
-To execute the Java progrmas from a pendrive follow the next steps:
+To execute the Java programs from a pendrive follow the next steps:
 1. Copy the Q:\Java folder to your pendrive
 2. Insert the pendrive into your computer.
 3. See the letter asigned to your pendrive.
 Example: F